dingge2016/Halma_React/README.md

-A frondEnd Project to build a Halma Board
+A frontend project to build a Halma board